slviajero/tinybasic/README.md

 https://create.arduino.cc/editor/sl001/27a26f15-c23b-408d-8d39-e6948aead495/preview

 The single file versions contain the full code but are not maintained regularly.
 They always will be behind the newest code.
 Please use them only as quick and dirty demos.
+They are not updated often.

 utility/monitor.py is a little serial monitor to interact with the running BASIC interpreter on the Arduino.
 It allows very simple loading of files into the Arduino and saving of output to a file on a computer. utility/arduinoterm is a wrapper of monitor.py.

 utility/dosify converts the code to tcc 2.01 ready format to be compiled in DOSBOX.

-The various programs with the extension .bas are test files for the interpreter (arduinotests, testprograms) and some 1976 BASIC games (basicgames).
+examples contains a lot of demo programs and games ported to BASIC.

 ## What's next